Lady Dorothy Lygon

-Lady Dorothy Lygon (briefly Mrs Heber-Percy; 22 February 1912 – 13 November 2001) was an English socialite, and one of the Bright Young Things.
+Lady Dorothy Lygon (briefly Heber-Percy; 22 February 1912 – 13 November 2001) was an English socialite, and one of the Bright Young Things.
 She served as a Flight Officer in the Women's Auxiliary Air Force during WWII, and later became an archivist.

 Biography

-Lady Dorothy Lygon was born on 22 February 1912, the daughter of William Lygon, 7th Earl Beauchamp and Lady Lettice Grosvenor, daughter of Victor Grosvenor, Earl Grosvenor and granddaughter of the 1st Duke of Westminster.
+Lygon was born on 22 February 1912, the daughter of William Lygon, 7th Earl Beauchamp and Lady Lettice Grosvenor, daughter of Victor Grosvenor, Earl Grosvenor and granddaughter of the 1st Duke of Westminster.